kwrl/IDIOpen/README.md

 "git push openshift" achieves this.
 The **master** branch is supposed to stay clean, but it is only on github (not live)

-When pushing to production, you should push to *both* branches.
+When pushing to production, you should push to *both* remotes/branches.
 Do this by typing **git push all**